wudithu08/icc-rdfz-ibdp-2020/2.Options/B- Modelling and simulation/README.md

 ##  Topic: Visualization
 ###  Key terms: understand the concept (mathematical details are not required) of rendering and be familiar with the terms wireframing, ray tracing, lighting, key frame, mapping, texture, 3D animation.

+### CG project: use blender to create your own 3D animation, key points-- visualization and rendering.
+* ddl: 20191121 we will check in class.

+* Project requirements:
+1. create your own 3D model (geometry model), show your model in wire framing

+2. add texture to your 3D model, try to use image based texture mapping

+3. add light to your scene

+4. set camera for scene observation

+5. let your model move (e.g., if it is a person, let person run, if it is a object, let it deform), use key frames, create 3D animation

+6. use ray tracing to render your own 3D animation.

+* please record evidence for each of the above requirement.
+Your submission need to contain: (a) your animation video (b) a report contains all the steps above that can demonstrate how you did your project.

+Please submit your animation+report here: Helen, Hanbo, David Xing, David Xiong, Charlie, Jerry

+NOTE: the more realistic, the better.

 * [2018计算机图形学研究报告]( https://zhuanlan.zhihu.com/p/42717450 )
 * [计算机图形学导论](https://zhuanlan.zhihu.com/p/46620260)
 * [Rendering Pipeline Overview](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview)